 Credit Report

 The most available type is a credit report.
-Three major credit boroughs provide credit reports: Equifax, Experian and TransUnion.
-They are the most used credit bureaus and are required to give a free credit report every 12 months.
-The credit scoring system, FICO, is used in all three, and differs minorly.
+Three major credit bureaus provide credit reports: Equifax®, Experian®, and TransUnion®.
+You can obtain a free credit report every 12 months to check your score and scan for errors.
+The credit scoring system known as FICO® can be used by all three.

 Credit reports contain information like your credit history, current debt, bankruptcies and foreclosures.
 It can also include the age of your debt and how many credit inquiries you’ve had.
-Importantly, it’ll also contain your credit score, ranging from 350 to 850.
+Importantly, it’ll also contain your score; credit scores range from 300 to 850.

 Bad or no credit may give a landlord pause — but it may be possible to strengthen your case.